LoanKhalil/LeapEvent/README.md

 We had this issue with oil and gas sensors (IoT devices).
 I did a sandbox implementation of MQTT subsriber and broker, which might work.
 Data are written to database in batches as oppose to each discreet value.

-So a quick Google about Redis, 3 caching strategies are presented:
+A quick Google about Redis, 3 caching strategies are presented:
 1. Cache-Aside:
 Concept: The application checks the cache first.
 If the data is found, it's returned; otherwise, it's fetched from the database, stored in the cache, and then returned to the application.
 Pros: Simple to implement and well-suited for read-heavy applications.